wang241/gravehunters/README.md

 Instructions on running the game:

-Current build 4/20/2017
-Single player, compile and run GameBoard.java
+<br>Current build 4/20/2017: Single player, compile and run GameBoard.java